 In many cases, candidates will not have undertaken something like an Eagle service project.
 Thus, we want them to obtain guidance from others, share ideas, seek plan reviews, and go through other processes professional project planners might use.
 But like a professional, the Scout makes the decisions.
-He must not simply follow others’ directions to the point where his own input becomes insignificant.
-On the other hand, adult leaders must bear in mind he is yet a youth.
+The Scout must not simply follow others’ directions to the point where their own input becomes insignificant.
+On the other hand, adult leaders must bear in mind the scout is yet a youth.
 Expectations must be reasonable and fitting.

 Eagle Scout-Related Forms

 The Boy Scouts of America has created the Spirit of the Eagle Award as an honorary, posthumous special recognition for a registered youth member who has lost his or her life in an accident or through illness.